Yankees lefty James Paxton has back surgery, out 3-4 months - WHIZ News

+Paxton was examined by three doctors, who said the issue could resolve itself.

+“They all came to the same conclusion: No, no, no,” Cashman recalled.

-New York Yankees left-hander James Paxton had back surgery Wednesday and is expected to be sidelined until May or June.
+But Paxton did not get better and finally had the operation Wednesday.
+He is expected to be sidelined until May or June.

 New York said Dr. Andrew Dossett in Dallas performed a microscopic lumbar discectomy, in which a herniated disk is repaired, and removed a peridiscal cyst.
-The Yankees estimated Paxton’s timeline to pitch in a major league game is three to four months.
+The Yankees estimated Paxton will be able to start throwing in about six weeks and could pitch in a major league game in three-to-four months.

 Paxton’s injury weakens a Yankees rotation already missing right-hander Domingo Germán, who must serve the final 63 games of an 81-game suspension for violating Major League Baseball’s domestic violence policy.
 He is eligible to return June 5, barring any postponements.